 - 3 cups (about 12 ounces) confectioners' sugar, sifted

-For the Cake: Adjust an oven rack to the middle position and heat the oven to 350°F. Grease and flour two 8-inch square or round baking pans, then line the bottoms with parchment paper.
-Combine the flour, baking soda, baking powder and salt in a bowl.
+For the Cake: Adjust oven rack to the middle position and heat the oven to 350°F (180°C).
+Grease and flour two 8-inch square or round baking pans, then line the bottoms with parchment paper.
+Combine flour, baking soda, baking powder and salt in a bowl.
 Set aside.

-In a small saucepan, melt the chocolate with the hot water.
-In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and granulated sugar together with an electric mixer on medium-high speed until light and fluffy.
-Beat in the eggs, one at a time, until incorporated.
-Mix in one-third of the flour mixture, followed by 1/2 cup of the buttermilk.
-Repeat with half of the remaining flour mixture and the remaining 1/2 cup buttermilk.
-Add the remaining flour mixture and vanilla extract and mix until combined.
-Reduce the mixer speed to low and slowly add the cocoa mixture until incorporated.
+In a small saucepan, melt chocolate with hot water.
+In the bowl of a stand mixer fitted with the paddle attachment, cream butter and granulated sugar together with an electric mixer on medium-high speed until light and fluffy.
+Beat in eggs, one at a time, until incorporated.
+Mix in 1/3 of flour mixture, followed by 1/2 cup of buttermilk.
+Repeat with half of remaining flour mixture and remaining 1/2 cup buttermilk.
+Add remaining flour mixture and vanilla extract and mix until combined.
+Reduce the mixer speed to low and slowly add cocoa mixture until incorporated.

-Give the batter a final stir with a rubber spatula to make sure it is thoroughly combined.
-Scrape the batter into the prepared pans, smooth the tops, and gently tap the pans on the work surface to settle the batter.
-Bake the cakes until a toothpick inserted in the center comes out with a few crumbs attached, 25 to 30 minutes, rotating the pans halfway through baking.
-Let the cakes cool in the pans for 15 minutes.
-Run a small knife around the edges of the cakes, then flip them out onto a wire rack.
-Peel off the parchment paper, flip the cakes right side up, and let cool completely before frosting, about 2 hours.
-(The cakes can be wrapped tightly in plastic wrap and stored at room temperature for up to 2 days.)
+Give batter a final stir with a rubber spatula to make sure it is thoroughly combined.
+Scrape batter into the prepared pans, smooth the tops, and gently tap pans on work surface to settle batter.
+Bake cakes until a toothpick inserted in the center comes out with a few crumbs attached, 25 to 30 minutes, rotating the pans halfway through baking.
+Let cakes cool in the pans for 15 minutes.
+Run a small knife around the edges of cakes, then flip them out onto a wire rack.
+Peel off the parchment paper, flip cakes right side up, and let cool completely before frosting, about 2 hours.
+(Cakes can be wrapped tightly in plastic wrap and stored at room temperature for up to 2 days.)

-Line the edges of a cake platter with strips of parchment paper to keep the platter clean while you assemble the cake.
-Place one of the cake layers on the platter.
+Line the edges of a cake platter with strips of parchment paper to keep platter clean while you assemble cake.
+Place one of cake layers on the platter.
 Spread 1 cup of the frosting over the cake, right to the edges.
-Place the second cake layer on top, press lightly to adhere, and spread the remaining frosting evenly over the top and sides of the cake.
-Refrigerate the cake until the frosting is set, about 1 hour.
-Remove the parchment strips from the platter before serving.
+Place second cake layer on top, press lightly to adhere, and spread remaining frosting evenly over the top and sides of cake.
+Refrigerate cake until frosting is set, about 1 hour.
+Remove parchment strips from the platter before serving.